 This device is a 24 GHz FMCW-radar level transmitter.
 It is a non-contact technology and is 2-wire loop-powered.
-It is designed to measure the distance, level, mass, volume and reflectivity of liquids, pastes and slurries.
+It is designed to measure the distance, level, mass, volume and reflectivity of granulates and powders.
 For more data about the measuring principle, refer to Measuring principle on page 137.